 https://jcheminf.biomedcentral.com/articles/10.1186/s13321-016-0174-y for

-details about hierarchy and taxonomy of chemical classification.The method create_stardust_classes()
+details about hierarchy and taxonomy of chemical classification.The method create_stardust_classes() use these inner attributes to filter

 classes candidates for each ‘feature’.